Sulfonic acid: Preparation

 In this reaction, sulfur trioxide is an electrophile and the arene is the nucleophile.
 The reaction is an example of electrophilic aromatic substitution.
+In a related process, carboxylic acids react with sulfur trioxide to give the sulfonic acids.
+Direct reaction of alkanes with sulfur trioxide is used for the conversion methane to methanedisulfonic acid.

-Alkylsulfonic acids can be prepared by many methods.
-In in sulfoxidation, alkanes are irradiated with a mixture of sulfur dioxide and oxygen.
+Alkylsulfonic acids can be prepared by sulfoxidation whereby alkanes are irradiated with a mixture of sulfur dioxide and oxygen.
 This reaction is employed industrially to produce alkyl sulfonic acids, which are used as surfactants.